ignaciotb/Probabilistic-ICP/README.md

 # Probabilistic ICP

 Probabilistic variant of the iterative closest point algorithm.
-The point to plane matching is carried out using the Mahalanobis distance between the distributions from which the points in the PCLs have been drawned.
+The point to plane matching is carried out using the Mahalanobis distance between the distributions from which the points in the PCLs have been drawn.

 ## Dependencies (Ubuntu 16.04)
 * PCL  http://pointclouds.org/